 And it underlines how the hosts simply have to lift the trophy on home soil again, after a wait of 24 years.

 It's as if the end of the world is nigh and the government wants to give advice to as many people as possible.
 That is, if a dearth of rugby was globally fatal and the only anecdote was posters of the All Blacks' players every few meters.
-Read the rest of this entry »
+FULL POST

 The 2011 Rugby World Cup has turned into a battle between the northern and the southern hemisphere.
 Rankings and continental pride is at stake and the pressure is very much on England, France, Wales and Ireland to prove they are a match for the best that New Zealand, Australia, South Africa and Argentina have to offer.